mikblacklab/Biochem_R_training/04_Session4_rmarkdown_activity.md

  - The text will be nicely formatted, the code will be run, **and the output will be incorporated into the HTML document!**

+This is just the beginning!
+There is lots of additional formatting that can be applied - see the Markdown Quick Reference guide that is built into RStudio (click the "?" next to the "Knit HTML" buttin, and choose Markdown Quick Reference).